Careers360 Logo

 Steam Distillation

-1. Used for the purification of the compounds that are non-volatile impurities or liquids, which don't decompose on boiling.
+1. Used for the purification of compounds that are non-volatile impurities or liquids, which don't decompose on boiling.

-1.Used to purify the organic compounds, which is steam volatile and immiscible with water.
+1. Used to purify the organic compounds, which are steam volatile and immiscible with water.

-SImply, to separate the volatile liquids from non-volatile impurities.
+Simply, to separate the volatile liquids from non-volatile impurities.
 Or a mixture of liquids having sufficient Boiling point difference.

 The mixture of water and aniline can be separated by this method.